Skip to content

 Note

 If you manually update the offline data using an external drive, you can use the --starting-snapshot flag to only download new files since your last synchronization.
-Use the validate cran or validate bioconductor command in the rspm-offline-downloader tool to ensure that the destination directory is valid.
+Use the validate cran, validate bioconductor, or validate pypi command in the rspm-offline-downloader tool to ensure that the destination directory is valid.

 Upgrading Package Manager#